2021 Year End Compliance Checklist

-- IRS Payroll Tax Holiday — If your company chose to defer Social Security Payroll Taxes according to the President's Executive Order, be aware of the new payment deadlines in early 2021.
+- IRS Payroll Tax Holiday — If your company chose to defer Social Security Payroll Taxes according to the President's Executive Order, these payments are due December 31, 2021.

 - Independent Contractor Payments — In addition to preparing employee tax forms, make sure that qualifying independent contractors receive their correct statements for tax purposes.
 Beginning in 2020, you must now report these amounts using form 1099-NEC.

 Open enrollment will be here before you know it.
 Ensure you’re prepared to refresh your benefits packages and complete the following:

 Review Coverage Plans and Health Insurance Policies

 - Group Health Plan Renewal — Many group health insurance policies renew on Dec.
 1 or Jan.
 1. Review coverage plans and pricing to determine if changes are needed.

 - ACA Requirements — Review the provisions of the Affordable Care Act for ongoing compliance, including:

 - Employer Shared Responsibility (ESR) provision under which companies employing an average of 50 or more full-time employees, including full-time equivalents, during the prior year must offer affordable and adequate medical coverage to full-time employees and their dependents or risk a potential assessment.

 - IRS 2021 Employer Health Plan Affordability Threshold change — For an employer’s offer of coverage to be affordable, the employee’s required contribution for the lowest-cost, self-only coverage that meets minimum value cannot exceed for plan years beginning in 2021.

 - Open Enrollment — Prepare communications with employees and schedule informational meetings.